Tell us if the UK should have closer ties with the EU

 The Independent wants to hear your views after a blueprint was tabled for closer integration among willing member states, which includes a new membership “even for the UK”, according to reports.

-Does the plans represent a golden opportuntiy to repair relationships within Europe?
+Do the plans represent a golden opportunity to repair relationships within Europe?
 Or does the UK need to stick to its guns on Brexit?

 Lord Heseltine told The Independent the UK must urgently explore the idea as the “over-arching majority of people in Britain see Brexit as a mistake”.